-Mahlabaneni Garden Storeroom
+Mahlabaneni Garden Storeroom under construction GARDENS:

-GARDENS:

 The planned start date of August was postponed due to awaiting receipt of the British funds hence activity could only commence on receipt of the funds on 9 October 2020.
 In the interim, to sustain themselves some of the women started planting maize from their own resources which they sell to vendors who resell it as boiled or roasted maize to the general public.
-They are happy to have the storerooms built as they will be able to store the maize and other farming inputs.
-Prioritisation of items to be purchased was done as follows:
+The Mahlabaneni women were happy to have the storeroom built as they are now able to store the maize and other farming inputs.
+Update as follows:

-Garden I - Mahlabaneni

-Located on the Big Bend-Lavumisa road, opposite US Distilleries, progress at this garden has been positive as the Water Irrigation system was installed and completed as advised by NDMA.
+Garden I - Mahlabaneni Located on the Big Bend-Lavumisa road, opposite US Distilleries, progress at this garden has been positive as the Water Irrigation system was installed and completed as advised by NDMA.
 The women opted to start planting maize whilst waiting for funding to purchase the vegetable seedlings as they wanted to take advantage of the farming season as they had already fallen behind.
 They would still like to grow the vegetables after they reap the maize in December subject to funds available.
 I x Storeroom has been constructed courtesy of the High Commission of India.
-(Ongoing)